 I have this desire to bring something into the world that shows the capacity of transformation from pain to growth from within the human heart.
-I want to remind people that there is a simple beauty to be found in all things.
-And when you can learn to look at art this way, you can learn to look at the world this way.
-I want people to realize that so many incredibly perfect things have to happen for you to just wake up in the morning, so my approach with a lot of my pieces is to convey that.
+To remind people that there is a simple beauty to be found in all things.
+Because when you can learn to look at art this way, you can learn to look at the world this way.
+I want people to realize that so many incredibly perfect things have to happen for you to just wake up in the morning, let alone to make some kind of connection through something like art or philosophy.
+My approach with a lot of my pieces is to convey that.
 And to communicate messages around simply needing less or appreciating things the way they are, not needing to be perfect—a lot of the same ideas that go into a mentality of sustainability.

 What does ‘agathisms’ mean?